 Moving House With a Dog

-There are a number of ways to prepare your dog for moving house.
+There are a number of ways to prepare for moving house with a dog.
 At Compare My Move, we understand that it can be overwhelming trying to know where to begin and so we’ve put together a timeline of events that you should follow in the build-up to your house move.
 This should then create a more positive experience for both you and your dog.

 One Week Before The Move – Use Pheromones